lepoco/reflectioneventing/README.md

 [![GitHub license](https://img.shields.io/github/license/lepoco/reflectioneventing)](https://github.com/lepoco/reflectioneventing/blob/master/LICENSE) [![Nuget](https://img.shields.io/nuget/v/ReflectionEventing)](https://www.nuget.org/packages/ReflectionEventing/) [![Nuget](https://img.shields.io/nuget/dt/ReflectionEventing?label=nuget)](https://www.nuget.org/packages/ReflectionEventing/) [![Sponsors](https://img.shields.io/github/sponsors/lepoco)](https://github.com/sponsors/lepoco)

-## 👀 What does this repo contain?

-This repository houses the source code for the ReflectionEventing NuGet package.
-The package utilizes C# reflection to register services that can listen for and respond to local events.

 ## 🛟 Support plans

 To ensure you receive the expert guidance you need, we offer a variety of support plans designed to meet the diverse needs of our community.
 Whether you are looking to in memory eventing or need assistance with our other libraries, our tailored support solutions are here to help.
 From priority email support to 24/7 dedicated assistance, we provide flexible plans to suit your project requirements.